BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

 I opted to utilize Devise to manage registering new users and managing sessions.
 I only needed a user to login with an email and password, and the Devise defaults suited this nicely.
 Devise also plays well with Omniauth (kinda), which was nice because Omniauth was a requirement for this project.
 I used Omniauth to enable Google OAuth2 sign-ins.
 It would have been nice to authorize a single user via username/password OR Google OAuth, but it was a headache that I decided to avoid.

 Unfortunately in development mode, the client ID and secret key required to utilize Omniauth don't like to stick around for very long.
 I used the Dot Env gem to hold my ENV variables.
 If you decide to use this, don't forget to add you `.env` file to `.gitignore`.
-You don't want random strangers seeing those variables!
+You don't want strangers seeing those variables!

 **Models**